-The Modern Woman’s Guide to Grey Blending: Luxury Without the Maintenance
+The Modern Woman’s Guide to Gray Blending: Luxury Without the Maintenance

 Why “Full Coverage” is Fading in 2026